gtolle/ga-rails/README.md

 2. __Download Ubuntu Linux__
 	* http://www.ubuntu.com/download/desktop
 	* Version 13.04 is probably preferable but 12.04 is also fine.
+        * Download the 64-bit version (which is selected by default)
+        *
 3. __Create your virtual machine__
   	* Open VirtualBox and click the "New" button
   	* Enter any name
   	* Select "Linux" as the type
-  	* Select either "Ubuntu" or "Ubuntu (64 bit)" as the version depending on which you downloaded.
+  	* Select either "Ubuntu (64 bit)" because you downloaded the 64 bit version.
   	* Memory size is the amount of your RAM that will be used to run Linux.
-1024MB should be more than enough, but if you have a lot of RAM you can boost this number.
+2048MB should be more than enough, but if you have a lot of RAM you can boost this number.
 If your machine only has 1GB of RAM then 512MB will have to do.
 If you're not sure, don't worry because this value can be changed later.